walmartlabs/thorax/README.md

 ### *model.isEmpty()* *collection.isEmpty()*

-NARRATIVE REFERENCE (big picture): You will likely not need to call this method directly.
+NARRATIVE: You will likely not need to call this method directly.
 It will normally be called by the template helper `{{#empty modelOrCollection}}` or `CollectionView`.

-API (details): In a collection the implementations of `isEmpty` and `isPopulated` differ, but in a model `isEmpty` is an alias for `!isPopulated`.
+API: In a collection the implementations of `isEmpty` and `isPopulated` differ, but in a model `isEmpty` is an alias for `!isPopulated`.
 For collections, `isEmpty()` is used by the `empty` helper and the `emptyTemplate` and `emptyItem` options of a `CollectionView` to check whether a collection is empty.
 A collection is only treated as empty if it `isPopulated` and zero length. <-- this last sentence seems wonky...

 <a class="jsbin-embed" href="http://jsbin.com/afejoq/3/embed?live">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>

 ### *model.isPopulated()* *collection.isPopulated()*

-NARRATIVE REFERENCE (big picture): When you add a model attribute to a view, `setModel` is going to be called on that view for you automatically by Thorax. `view.setModel()` and `view.setCollection()` use this to determine whether or not to fetch the collection.
+NARRATIVE: When you add a model attribute to a view, `setModel` is going to be called on that view for you automatically by Thorax. `view.setModel()` and `view.setCollection()` use this to determine whether or not to fetch the collection.

-API (details): The default implementation checks to see if any keys that are not `id` and are not default values have been set.
+API: The default implementation checks to see if any keys that are not `id` and are not default values have been set.

 <a class="jsbin-embed" href="http://jsbin.com/afejoq/3/embed?live">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>